rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 "some 'field':123":i('some("value")') AND `other"value'`
 ```

-If doubt, it is recommended quoting field names and filter args.
+If in doubt, it is recommended quoting field names and filter args.

 The list of LogsQL filters: